sorsudev/fastify-static/README.md

 #### Disabling reply decorator

-The reply object is decorated with a `sendFile` function by default.
+The reply object is decorated with a `sendFileStatic` function by default.
 If you want to disable this, pass the option `{ decorateReply: false }`.
 If @fastify/static is registered to multiple prefixes in the same route only one can initialize reply decorators.